 Replacement Shocks for Ford – Durability

 There are a lot of factors that have an influence on the durability of your Ford Ranger shocks.
-Their price is one of them, as cheaper ones are often made of lower quality materials, thus have a shorter lifespan.
-Paying less not always mean a better value, so you might want to invest in a better one from a middle price range.
-You don’t have to pay a fortune, but for a slightly higher price, you will get to protect your whole vehicle.
+Their price is one of them, as cheaper ones are often made of lower quality materials, thus having a shorter lifespan.
+Paying less does not always mean a better value, so you might want to invest in a better one from a middle price range.
+You don’t have to pay a fortune, but you will get to protect your whole vehicle for a slightly higher price.

 A shock absorber is designed to lessen the springs’ action causing friction.
 Friction then becomes heat that slowly degrades or wears out the shock absorber.
 The outcome depends on the quality of your Ford Ranger shocks, especially when driving in the heat.
 Here a lesser quality shock absorber won’t be as durable because of the heat and vibrations.

 Replacement Shocks for Ford – Materials

 The materials a shock absorber is made of will affect its performance and comfort level.
 The material should suit the type of your vehicle, driving conditions, and budget.
 To get the best shocks for Ford Ranger 4×4, you’ll need to opt for those made from strong and durable materials.
 The majority of absorbers are made from thick steel, reinforced with a chrome or zinc coating.
 And if you want a really durable shock, get one with thick pistons and a reinforced shaft.

 Most materials used to make the body of shocks are steel and aluminum.
 Steel shock is commonly used in vehicles for everyday drives, as they are cheaper.
 They aren’t suitable for off-road handling and racing because they are heavier than aluminum shocks and do not allow adjustments.
 Aluminum shocks are more expensive, but their performance is higher too.
 They are light and easily adjustable, so they fit applications such as racing cars.